huggingface/blog/synthetic-data-generator.md

   height="560px"
 ></iframe>

 Generally, we can generate 50 and 20 samples per minute for text classification and chat, respectively.
-You can scale this up by using your own account and assigning custom hardware or selecting cloud models.
-We will get back to this later.
-Let's dive into the UI first.
+All of this is powered by the free Hugging Face API, but you can scale this up by using your own account and choosing custom models, api providers or generation configurations.
+We will get back to this later but let's dive into the basics first.

 ### Let’s generate our first dataset